The Great American Smokeout is recognized every year on the 3rd Thursday in November.

 5. Talk to Your Doctor, Pharmacist or Therapist

 It’s important not to get discouraged.
-Take the opportunity to learn how quickly the body will bounce back from years of smoking and how quitting will add years of healthy living to your life.
+Take the opportunity to review the Quit Smoking Timeline to learn how quitting will add years of healthy living to your life.

-The Great American Smokeout is the perfect time to quit smoking cigarettes or try again if it didn’t work in the past.
+The Great American Smokeout is the perfect time to quit smoking cigarettes, e-cigarettes, or vaping tobacco and marijuana, even for just a day.
+Or try again if it didn’t work in the past.
 You know can do it, and you will be better off for quitting.

 You might also be interested in: